apache/activemq-artemis/docs/user-manual/en/architecture.md

 Apache ActiveMQ Artemis core is designed simply as set of Plain Old Java Objects (POJOs) - we hope you like its clean-cut design.

-We've also designed it to have as few dependencies on external jars as possible.
-In fact, Apache ActiveMQ Artemis core has only one jar dependency, netty.jar, other than the standard JDK classes!
-This is because we use some of the netty buffer classes internally.

-This allows Apache ActiveMQ Artemis to be easily embedded in your own project, or instantiated in any dependency injection framework such as Spring or Google Guice.

 Each Apache ActiveMQ Artemis server has its own ultra high performance persistent journal, which it uses for message and other persistence.